ebounds/bricoleurbucks/doc/gitian-building.md

 Getting and building the inputs
 --------------------------------

-Follow the instructions in [doc/release-process.md](release-process.md) in the clams repository under 'Fetch and build inputs' to install sources which require manual intervention.
+Follow the instructions in [doc/release-process.md](release-process.md) in the bricoleurs repository under 'Fetch and build inputs' to install sources which require manual intervention.
 Also follow the next step: 'Seed the Gitian sources cache', which will fetch all necessary source files allowing for gitian to work offline.